shifanrasik/Supplier_Management/README.md

 • Add/ update/ remove supplier.

-• Track products.
+• Track products(Order Processing, Pre-Production, In Production, shipped, delivered)
-This function allows to view current status (processing, shipped, delivered) and location of the ordered product.

 • Rate supplier.
 Rate supplier according to the performance based on delivery time and quality of product.